 Hanging scroll, ink and slight color on silk

 Overall: 122.2 x 42.9 cm (48 1/8 x 16 7/8 in.)

 Gift from the Collection of George Gund III 2015.516

-The subject here is straightforward: a solitary figure seated in a small boat fishing.
-Clad in a straw rain poncho and wide-brimmed hat, the fisherman has chosen a body of water that could be part of a lake or a river.
+Clad in a straw rain poncho and wide-brimmed hat, a fisherman is seated in a small boat.
 Reeds sparkle on the far shoreline among dark, black rock forms that appear to float above the water.
 On the near shoreline are a pair of pines, a grove of bamboo or water reeds, and two withered deciduous trees from which moss hangs.
-Otherwise the vista is barren (except for a distant waterfall), emphasizing the profound space, the dim light, and the frosty air that forces the fisherman to huddle beneath his clothing.
+This landscape painting, which emphasizes an intimate solitary moment through evoking various atmospheric elements—rain, evening light, and frosty air—was one of the main subjects of mid- and late 16th-century landscape paintings.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.